Outreach and Enrollment Agent Model

-As outreach and enrollment agents, CHWs also help individuals to enroll in government programs that provide social and health services.
+As outreach and enrollment agents, CHWs also help individuals to enroll in programs that provide healthcare and social services.
 CHWs that serve in an outreach capacity typically receive specialized training.
 CHWs may assist people who are eligible for programs but experience barriers to enrolling.

 - The ASPIN Network: Community Health Worker Program provided training to CHWs and certified health insurance enrollment navigators to increase access to health insurance enrollment in rural Indiana.

 - The Prevention through Care Navigation Outreach Program, implemented by the Tri-County Health Network, utilized CHWs to reduce diabetes and cardiovascular disease prevalence.
-The CHWs conduct outreach by meeting community members where they are: homes, libraries, churches, human services offices, etc. They also provide screenings, referrals, education, and peer support.
+The CHWs conduct outreach by meeting community members where they are: homes, libraries, churches, human services offices, and other settings.
+They also provide screenings, referrals, education, and peer support.

-As an outreach and enrollment agent, CHWs may visit hard-to-reach populations in their homes.
+As outreach and enrollment agents, CHWs may visit hard-to-reach populations in their homes.
 CHW programs implementing components of this model should consider the following:

 - Acquiring liability insurance prior to employing CHWs

-- Encouraging CHWs to be aware of their surroundings during their travels, for example, instruct CHWs to discontinue a home visit if they feel uneasy
+- Encouraging CHWs to be aware of their surroundings, for example, instructing CHWs to discontinue a home visit if they feel uneasy

 - Educating CHWs on eligibility requirements for relevant state and federal programs